simweijie/EcommerceDataReact/README.md

 ## Development
-1) FrontEnd: From the root folder of EcommerceDataReact run:
+1) From the root folder of EcommerceDataReact run:
 ```
 yarn start
 ```
-2) BackEnd: From the root folder of EcommerceDataKotlinSpring run:
+2) From the root folder of EcommerceDataKotlinSpring run:
 ```
 gradlew bootrun
 ```